Skip to content

 Myth #3

-If she didn’t scream, try to run away or fight back then it wasn't rape.
+If she didn’t scream, try to run away or fight back then it wasn't rape

-Fact: It’s really common for people who experience rape, sexual assault, sexual abuse or other types of sexual violence to find they can’t move or speak.
+The facts: it’s really common for people who experience rape, sexual assault, sexual abuse or other types of sexual violence to find they can’t move or speak.
 This is one of our bodies’ automatic responses to fear and is designed to keep us safe.

 It's also one of the reasons why lots of people don't have visible injuries after experiencing rape or another form of sexual violence.